makiaveli1/Quill/README.md

 8. [Credits](#credits)

 ## User Experience (UX) Design<a name="ux"></a>

 ### Strategy

-Our user seeks a convenient, attractive, and secure online book shopping experience.
-The ability to categorize books by genre and organize listings is an added advantage.
-The website's design prioritizes user-friendliness.
-Its branding is straightforward, neat, and free of distractions, yet not overly simplistic.
-Every feature is developed with the user's ease in mind.

-Every interaction on the site aims to elicit a positive reaction from the user.
-This is achieved through the strategic arrangement of information, color schemes, clear and straightforward navigation, and immediate feedback on user actions.
-The site avoids intrusive pop-ups.
-Users have full control over their actions, with visible progress indicators and transaction feedback.
+Our user desires a convenient, attractive, and secure online book shopping experience.
+The ability to categorize books by genre and organize listings is a valuable feature.
+The website design focuses on user-friendliness, with straightforward branding that is clean and uncluttered yet not overly simplistic.
+Each feature is developed with user convenience in mind, aiming to generate positive interactions.
+This is achieved through organized presentation of information, harmonious color schemes, clear and straightforward navigation, and instant feedback on user actions.
+The site avoids disruptive pop-ups, giving users full control over their activities, with visible progress indicators and transaction feedback.

 ### Scope

-An intuitive simple, responsive online shopping experience with the following features is the Minimum Viable Product (MVP):
+The Minimum Viable Product (MVP) for Quill includes an intuitive, responsive online shopping experience featuring:

-- full-stack website with an interactive front-end, a main navigation menu and a structured layout,
-- a product structure contained within a cloud-hosted, relational database,
-- secure authentication and role-based authorisation,
+a full-stack website with an interactive front-end, a primary navigation menu, and a structured layout, a product catalog within a cloud-hosted, relational database, secure authentication and role-based authorization, real-time reflection of login states, a secure ecommerce payment system (not fully implemented due to unresolved bugs), fully implemented CRUD operations - Create, Read, Update, and Delete items from a secure front-end.
-- current login state is reflected to the user,
-- secure ecommerce payment system,(INCOMPLETE, DUE TO UNFIXABLE BUG)
-- fully implemented CRUD - Create, Add, Update and Delete items from a secure front-end,

 ### Structure

-In the Quill ecommerce platform, users can browse and purchase without needing to register.
-However, registration enhances the user experience, allowing for the storage and modification of shipping details and previous purchase records in their Profile.
-To maintain the security of the ecommerce operations and its products, only Store Owner/Admin users, following authenticated superuser login, can add products to the store.
+On the Quill ecommerce platform, users can browse and purchase without registration, although registering enhances their experience by allowing them to store and modify shipping details and view previous purchases in their profile.
+Only authenticated Store Owner/Admin users can add products to the store to ensure security.

-The user registration and login options are accessible via the Navigation bar.
-Once logged in successfully, the Navigation bar is expanded to include a 'Profile' page link for registered users.
-For superusers, like the Store Owner, additional links such as 'Add Product/Add Author' become available for expanding the store's inventory.
-Moreover, the Store Owner has the capability to add, edit, and delete products directly from the main Products page, facilitating efficient management of the store's offerings.
+The navigation bar provides access to user registration and login options.
+After logging in, the navigation bar expands to include a 'Profile' link for registered users.
+For superusers like the Store Owner, additional links such as 'Add Product/Add Author' are available for inventory expansion.
+The Store Owner can also add, edit, and delete products directly from the main Products page, facilitating efficient store management.

-The Search feature on the Navigation bar is accessible to all users.
-Following a successful login, the Logout feature is automatically displayed on the Navigation bar for logged-in users.
-Logging out redirects users back to the Home page.
+The Search feature on the navigation bar is available to all users.
+Upon successful login, the Logout option is displayed on the navigation bar for logged-in users, redirecting them to the Home page upon logging out.

-The interactive footer hosts internal links to the About Us and Privacy Policy pages.
-It also includes a link to subscribe to the Bookworm's Newsletter VIP Club, along with external links to the website's social media platforms.
+The interactive footer contains internal links to the About Us and Privacy Policy pages, a subscription link to the Bookworm's Newsletter VIP Club, and external links to the website's social media platforms.

-Quill's functionality is underpinned by a cloud-based relational database that manages the product offering.
+Quill's functionality relies on a cloud-based relational database managing the product offerings.
 It integrates Stripe for secure payment processing, concluding transactions with a single payment.
-The data is consistently and methodically stored in the database, ensuring any updates are promptly reflected on the user-facing end of the website.
+Data is consistently and methodically stored in the database, ensuring prompt reflection of updates on the user-facing end of the website.

 ### Skeleton

-This ecommerce site adheres to the standard practices common to online stores.
-Users will find the interface intuitive, with the ability to click on links and icons to perform actions, add items to a Shopping Cart, and go through a Checkout and card validation process for secure payments.
-This application aligns with these established conventions.
-The information on the site is systematically displayed, ensuring that each detail is easily accessible.
+The Quill ecommerce site follows standard practices common to online stores.
+Users will find the interface intuitive, with the ability to click on links and icons to perform actions, add items to a Shopping Cart, and go through a Checkout process with card validation for secure payments.
+This application adheres to established conventions, with information systematically displayed for easy access.

 ### Surface

-Quill website features an elegant and inviting color scheme, anchored by a warm beige backdrop that provides a neutral stage for the vivid covers of the books on display.
-The chosen font, Jont, is selected for its readability across all devices, contributing to the site's clean and uncluttered aesthetic.
-This font choice, along with the thoughtful contrast between the text and the background, ensures that the website is not only aesthetically pleasing but also accessible to users with screen readers and assistive technologies.
+The Quill website features an elegant and inviting color scheme, anchored by a warm beige backdrop that provides a neutral stage for the vivid book covers on display.
+The selected font, Jont, is chosen for its readability across all devices, contributing to the welcoming and professional aesthetic of the site.

-User interaction with this responsive application is intended to be intuitive and straightforward.
-The use of links and icons is designed to be self-explanatory, guiding users through their actions with ease.
-The application also employs clear feedback messages to inform users of both successful and unsuccessful actions promptly, ensuring a seamless and user-friendly experience at the front-end.
+The homepage is designed to immediately attract attention, with a prominent banner showcasing current promotions or featured books.
+Below the banner, a selection of categories is displayed, allowing users to easily navigate to their preferred genre.
+The product listings are presented with high-quality images, brief descriptions, and pricing information, ensuring that users can quickly find the information they need.

+Interactive elements are highlighted subtly to guide user interactions without overwhelming the design.
+Buttons, links, and form fields are consistently styled, providing a cohesive user experience.
+The site's responsiveness ensures that it functions well on various devices, from desktops to mobile phones, maintaining usability and visual appeal across platforms.

 ## Agile Methodology<a name="agile"></a>

-Please follow this link to open my [AGILE.md](AGILE.md) file and read about how I used Agile Methodology in the planning and development of Quill application.
+Agile methodologies were integral to the development process of Quill.
+The project was structured into manageable sprints, each dedicated to implementing specific features and improvements.
+This iterative approach allowed for continuous development and feedback, ensuring the project stayed aligned with user needs and business objectives.

+GitHub Planner was utilized as the project management tool to track progress, organize tasks, and facilitate team communication.
+Separate boards were set up for each sprint, with individual tasks represented by cards.
+These cards transitioned through different stages (e.g., To Do, In Progress, Done) to indicate the project's progress and current status.

+Daily stand-up meetings were conducted with my class trainer, Marko, at Code Institute to discuss ongoing progress, address any blockers, and plan subsequent actions.
+These meetings promoted a collaborative atmosphere, ensuring all team members were updated and coordinated regarding the project's status.

+At the end of each sprint, retrospectives were held to evaluate what went well, identify areas for improvement, and outline actionable steps for future sprints.
+This continuous cycle of reflection and enhancement contributed to the efficiency and effectiveness of the development process.

 ### Colour Scheme

-Quill' colour scheme is designed to be crisp, clean and sophisticated.
-The colour palette is primarily black and white to optimise colour contrast.
+The color scheme for Quill is designed to be warm and inviting, with a beige backdrop providing a neutral canvas for the vibrant book covers.
+The primary colors are chosen to create a sense of comfort and readability, ensuring that users can browse the site for extended periods without strain.

 I used [Coolors](https://coolors.co) to generate a complimentary colour palette.